regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 <img src="https://estatewatch.london/images/mw2.png" class="img-fluid rounded img-thumbnail">

 Demolition is already underway of the estate's 562 existing homes.
-Lovell's planning application seeks permission for 766 new homes with a pitiful 177 at affordable rent.
-There won't be a single social rented home to replace those demolished.
+Lovell's planning application seeks permission for 766 new homes, 177 of which at affordable rent - there won't be a single social rented home to replace those demolished.
 It is unclear from the planning application documents what percentage of market rent the 177 affordable rent homes will be provided at.
-The tenure category allows rents of up to 80% market rent.
+The tenure category in general allows rents of up to 80% market rent.

 The 177 affordable rent homes will be accompanied by 76 for shared ownership, bringing the total proportion of affordable housing to 35% - well below the Mayor's minimum requirement of 50% affordable housing on public land.